 Network For Animals immediately rushed a disaster relief team to the area to begin the monumental task of helping the surviving animals displaced by the typhoon.
 We provided ton after ton of food for starving animals, veterinary care for the wounded, and dispensed water purification tablets, antibiotics and de-wormers en-masse, concluding in February 2014, with a cost of more than $36,000.

-2009 Typhoon Ketsana: In 2009 Typhoon Ketsana flooded 80% of Manila and the surrounding areas, followed a week later by Typhoon Parma in northern Luzon.
-The typhoons affected the lives and property of 8 million women and men, and caused the deaths of over 1000 people and countless animals.
+2009 Typhoon Ketsana: Typhoon Ketsana: In 2009 Typhoon Ketsana flooded 80% of Manila and the surrounding areas, followed a week later by Typhoon Parma in northern Luzon.
+The typhoons affected the lives and property of eight million people, and caused the deaths of over 1000 people and countless animals.
 Hundreds of thousands of domestic pets were abandoned in the frantic race to safety, and left to fend for themselves, while the rest congregated in crowded evacuation centres with their displaced owners.

-During Ketsana and Parma, we were the smallest international NGO providing disaster relief, however NFA staff and volunteers were the first to dispense aid in the flooded regions of Manila and the last to leave the field after helping animals in Pangasinan.
+During Ketsana and Parma, NFA staff and volunteers were the first to dispense aid in the flooded regions of Manila and the last to leave the field after helping animals in Pangasinan.
 Our strong local ties and commitment to improving animal welfare in the Philippines ensure we do the best job we can to keep animals safe.